 Let me tell you how they came to be.

 In 2014, I finally received the best version of my Grandmother Josephine’s donut recipe.
-I then played around with the original recipe until I perfected it to be my own, Paleo-ish version.
+So, I played around with the original recipe until I perfected it to be my own, Paleo-ish version.
 I renamed them, Old-Fashioned Donuts.
-I then gave this recipe to Nutiva and added a little more holiday spirit to them.
+Then, I then gave this recipe to Nutiva and added a little more holiday spirit to them.
 You will find it all via Old-Fashioned Donuts with Cranberry-Chia Glaze.

 I made them last year on Christmas morning for Ryan, Samarah, and I. We confirmed that they were still as delicious as ever.